animatable-js/animatable_js/README.md

 ### What is ticker?
 Provides the ability to perform want tasks when the frame is updated.

-> Measures the duration interval between frames and is used to make smooth animation.
+> Measures the time interval between frames and is used to make smooth animation.

 ```js
 // The elapsed between the previous frame and the current frame is given.